 During the movie, the audience may find Ming’s true care and affection, showing the awkwardness and authentic love in which Mei’s mother actually has for her daughter.
 For example when Mei’s mother thought she had begun her period, the audience is drawn to the fact that her mother had supposedly been preparing for this day for quite awhile.
 Later, her mom is seen stalking the school yards in an attempt to give her daughter the pads she forgot at home.

-While at times it may seem to cross the line, the reality is, Asian parents mean no malintent and only want their children to do well and succeed.
+While at times it may seem to cross the line, the reality is, most Asian parents mean no malintent and only want their children to do well and succeed.
 Personally, I sometimes find my parents to be a bit overcautious and worrisome, but they remind me that they only want the best and point out my shortcomings for me earlier, instead of having to suffer through them later on my own.

 In an NBC News Article, Joy Ng, an Asian American millennial, expresses how she can relate to Mei herself and how the movie felt “cathartic” to her.